When to Stop Physical Therapy: Try Upgrading Instead!

 When it comes to physical therapy, there are many misguided expectations about outcome quality and length of treatment.
 Many patients want to know how long they should continue with their physical therapy treatments, especially if they are not seeing the results they expect.

-Unsatisfactory results may be due to several factors, including frustration, unrealistic expectations, a poor therapist match, and a lack of understanding about how a physical therapist can help them.
+Unsatisfactory results may be due to several factors, including frustration, unrealistic expectations, a poor therapist match, and a lack of understanding about how a physical therapist can help.

-In this article, we'll explore when to stop physical therapy (PT) and the potential dangers of quitting too early.
+In this article, we'll explore when to stop physical therapy and the potential dangers of quitting physical therapy too early.
 If you're feeling frustrated with your physical therapy experience, read on for some helpful tips to get the results you want!